EzequiasVaz/findplaces/README.md

-Welcome to Findplaces, here you will find all you want to get yours favourites places.
+Welcome to Findplaces, here you will find all you want to get your favourites places.

 Bem vindo ao Findplaces, aqui você encontrará oque precisa para achar seus lugares favoritos.